Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/10-Project-Planning-and-User-Centered-Development/README.md

 ## Activity [30 mins]

-Fill out the worksheet for *your specific project*.
+Fill out the worksheet for *your specific project*:

+- Wireframes
+- User Stories
+- Entity Relationship Diagram

 Once you finish each part, find a reviewer to look over your work and give feedback. ***Each part of the worksheet must be reviewed by a different person!***